Noah Cornwell

 Noah Bo Cornwell (born 10 September 2004) is an English cricketer who plays for Middlesex County Cricket Club and has represented England at under-19 level.
 He is a left arm bowler and left-handed batter.

 Early life

 Born in Barnet, he featured for Hertfordshire in age-group cricket and played club cricket for Radlett Cricket Club.
 He joined the Middlesex Elite Player Group (Academy) and signed a rookie contract lasting until 2026.

 Career

 After featuring for the Middlesex second-XI, he made his Twenty20 debut for Middlesex on 31 May 2024 against Kent, opening the bowling in the 2024 T20 Blast.
 He made his List A debut in One-Day Cup debut against Worcestershire at New Road on 24 July 2024.
 He made his first-class debut for Middlesex against Yorkshire on 29 August 2024 in 2024 County Championship.

+He was named in the England Lions squad for the 2026 50-overs series against South Africa A.